 Reason

 Proposed modification of this new marine planning system.
 Once adopted, they will inform and guide marine users and regulators managing the sustainable development of marine industries, such as wind farms, shipping, aggregates and fishing, whilst also considering the environment at an early stage, thereby encouraging developments to enhance the benefits for marine ecology and biodiversity.
 4.11.15 The East Inshore and East Offshore plans are the first two marine plans to be produced for the English inshore and offshore regions.
-The East Inshore Marine Plan Area covers an area of 6,000 square kilometres and includes the coastline stretching from Flamborough Head to Felixstowe, extending from mean high water out to 12 nautical miles, including inland areas such as the Broads and other waters subject to tidal influence.
-The East Offshore Marine Plan Area covers the marine area from 12 nautical miles out from the shore to the maritime borders with the Netherlands, Belgium and France; a total of approximately 49,000 square kilometres of sea.
-For more information regarding the East Inshore and East Offshore marine plans please contact the Marine Management Organisation.
-Re-number paragraphs as follows: 4.11.12 4.11.15 4.11.14 4.11.17 Add the following text to paragraph 4.11.15: Add the following text to paragraph 4.11.15: 4.11.15 4.11.19 The character areas form the fundamental unit for this assessment and the basis for a detailed description and evaluation.
+The East Inshore Marine Plan Area covers an area of 6.000 square kilometres and includes the coastline stretching from Flamborough Head to Felixstowe, extending from mean light water out to 12 nautical miles, including inland areas such as the Broads and other waters subject to tidal influence.
+The East Offshore Marine Plan Area covers the marine and other waters subject to tidal influence.
+The East Offshore Marine Plan Area covers the marine and other waters subject to tidal influence.
+The East Offshore marine plans please contact the Marine Management Organisation.
+Re-number paragraphs as follows: 4.11.12 4.11.13 Add the following text to paragraph 4.11.15: 4.11.14 4.11.18 Add the following text to paragraph 4.11.15: 4.11.15 flue character areas form the fundamental unit for this assessment and the basis for a detailed description and evaluation.
 This assessment will help inform the production of the Development Policies and Site Allocations Local Plan Document and guide the location of certain types of development (e.g. wind turbines) to less sensitive areas.
-Developments in close proximity to the Broads should also have regard to the findings of the Broads Authority's Landscape Character Assessment
+Developments in close proximity to the Broads should also have regard to the findings of the Broads Authority's Landscape Character

 Policy/ Paragraph

 Page

-Ref Page 2 62 of 286
+Ref Page 264 of 294